2G1A2221.jpg

 WHAT WE LOVE

 • The Makgadikgadi Salt Pan is one of the largest salt flats in the world.
 During the day the ground gleams white and at night the sky is full of infinite stars.
-Explore the dazzling and desolate pans with a walk alongside members of the San Bushmen tribe or a thrill ride on a quad bike.

 • Come face to face with an inquisitive meerkat and watch the amusing way these friendly but untamed creatures play and interact with each other, and with you!
 Botswana’s Kalahari Desert region is one of few places where these curious animals dwell.